acheng2007/IMDB-Scrap/README.md

 # IMDB_Top50_Scrape

-This script is used to scrape the list of Top 50 movies from year your choice  to 2018.
-This repository has a directory 'Datasets' which contains the list of all top_50_year.txt files.
+This script is used to scrape IMDB Top 50 TV Shows by the year.

 ## Dependencies
 1. Python